 Many AKOR members are young, motivated athletes who have to cope with chronic pain resulting from multiple accidents.
 This is not an uncommon phenomenon, as 20% of Canadians live with chronic pain on a daily basis.
 This condition prevents a huge proportion of the population from enjoying an active lifestyle, sometimes locking people into a negative relationship with sport and movement.
 Nicolas and Laurence (crew members) are well aware of this: they broke their leg 2 years ago, just after returning from the 2021 expedition.

 In the world of adventure, we often talk about the inspiring power of expeditions.
-For a rare occasion and in an innovative formula, we are going to measure and quantify the power of expeditions to act as a motivational lever for people who need it most: those who are vulnerable due to an unfair physical condition.
-The AKOR expedition will enable us to develop a new clinical tool for those working with this population.
+For a rare occasion and in an innovative formula, we measured and quantified the power of expeditions to act as a motivational lever for people who need it most: those who are vulnerable due to an unfair physical condition.
+The AKOR expedition enabled to develop a new clinical tool for those working with this population.
 This initiative is the subject of a master's research project by a student at the Université de Sherbrooke.
 The new knowledge that will emerge from this project is just the beginning of a new era of research in the context of chronic pain.
 To find out more about this innovative initiative, read this article published in La Tribune during the expedition: "Being Part of an Expedition Despite Chronic Pain".